belvo-finance/quickstart/README.md

 # Belvo quickstart

-In this repository, you'll find full example of integration apps using our Connect widget and libraries.
+In this repository you will find an example of an app that allows you to link bank accounts through Belvo’s API using our widget.
+Once an account is linked, you can access the detailed information about the Accounts, Transactions and Owners.

+You can access all the app code and reuse it for you application.

 Quickstart is currently available for [Python](https://github.com/belvo-finance/quickstart/tree/master/python).